lordvkrum/stockapp-timeline-demo/README.md

 ### APIKEY

-In `.env` file you must set a value for `REACT_APP_APIKEY`, default value is `demo` which is limited in the amount of strings that are possible to be searched.
+This project uses [https://www.alphavantage.co/documentation](https://www.alphavantage.co/documentation) api to provide the data.
+Free apikeys can be generated in their website, In `.env` file you must set a value for `REACT_APP_APIKEY`, default value is `demo` which is limited in the amount of strings that are possible to be searched.

 In the project directory, you can run: